idthings/idengine/README.md

 * develop a simple and understandable implementation

 ### Audience
-* IoT hackers and makers, who needs easy to test and deploy credentials
+* IoT hackers and makers, who need easy to test and deploy credentials
 * Developers in a micro-service environment, or building mobile apps with minimal backend APIs
 * DevOps folk who need to manage storage and services containing credentials
 * People interested in improving on the traditional user/password key-pair approach